 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of online deals company Groupon (NAS: GRPN) plummeted 28% today after its quarterly results and guidance missed Wall Street expectations once again.
+What: Shares of "daily deal" specialist Groupon plummeted 19% today after its quarterly results and outlook missed Wall Street expectations.

-The article Why Groupon Shares Got Crushed originally appeared on Fool.com.Fool contributor Brian Pacampara has no positions in the stocks mentioned above.
-The Motley Fool has no positions in the stocks mentioned above.
+The article Why Groupon Shares Got Crushed originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.